-- If you do find a Leprechaun make sure not to wish for more wishes as if you make a fourth wish all of your previous wishes are void.
+- If you find a Leprechaun, make sure not to wish for more wishes as if you make a fourth, all of your last wishes are void.

-- There are NO female Leprechauns – No I am not trying to be sexist here haha.
-There is zero indication throughout history of there ever being a female leprechaun.
+- There are NO female Leprechauns – No, I am not trying to be sexist here, haha.
+There is zero indication throughout the history of there ever being a female leprechaun.

 - The most recent ‘sighting’ was in 1989 by a pub landlord called P.J O’Hare in Carlingford, County Louth.
 O’Hare claims that he heard screams from a well and found the remains and clothing of a Leprechaun which is on display in his pub!

-- Leprechauns are protected under EU law! – Yes, I did not know this either haha.
-There are 236 leprechauns that live in the caverns of Carlington Mountain.
-The EU has granted heritage status to the remaining wee people; they now have their own protected sanctuary nestled in the mountain.
+- Leprechauns are protected under EU law! – Yes, I did not know this either, haha.
+Two hundred thirty-six leprechauns live in the caverns of Carlington Mountain.
+The EU has granted heritage status to the remaining wee people; they now have their protected sanctuary nestled in the mountain.
 A very interesting Leprechaun fact indeed!

 - Leprechauns used to be red!
 Early accounts of leprechauns describe them as wearing red and a variety of hats—often three-cornered.

-Even Lego has embraced Leprechauns with this St Patrick’s Day Leprechaun & Pot of Gold Toy
+Even Lego has embraced Leprechauns with this St Patrick’s Day Leprechaun & Pot of Gold.

-So what are you waiting for go find some Leprechauns
+So what are you waiting for?
+Go and find some Leprechauns

-It is amazing when you looking into any Irish folklore or Celtic symbols just how much history they all have.
+It is incredible to look into any Irish folklore or Celtic symbols just how much history they all have.

-One thing is for sure just like with St Patrick’s day it is another extension of the great emerald isle and a bit of imagination never hurt anyone.
+One thing is for sure, just like with St Patrick’s day, it is another extension of the excellent emerald isle, and a bit of imagination never hurt anyone.